 - Time: 10 minutes (every 15 minutes)

-If you are visiting Hiroshima, then you must include Miyajima on your itinerary.
+If you are visiting Hiroshima, you must visit Miyajima on a day trip.
 The small island has so much to see that you can fill your day full of activities.
-And Miyajima is a popular destination as it is easy to get to and full of Instagrammable spots!
+And Miyajima is a popular destination as it is easy to get to and full of Instagram-worthy spots!

-All the top things to do in Miyajima are pinned in the interactive map.
+All the top things to do in Miyajima are pinned on the interactive map.
 You can find more information about each attraction by clicking on the individual pin.

-Itsukushima Shrine consists of many shrines and connected by corridors and appears to be floating in the water.
-The UNESCO World Heritage Site was built more than 1400 years ago, and regular maintenance and remodelling are required due to harsh weather conditions to maintain the pristine appearance.
+Itsukushima Shrine consists of many shrines connected by corridors and appears to be floating in the water.
+The UNESCO World Heritage Site was built more than 1400 years ago, and regular maintenance and remodelling are required due to harsh weather conditions

 For an entrance fee of ¥300, you can walk through various vermillion-coloured lacquer temples through a series of connected corridors.
 Look for Marado Shrine, the most prominent auxiliary shrine within the complex, and the Purification Hall, where monthly performances and ceremonies are held.
 And don’t forget to take a photo of the floating torii gate at Hitasaki, the spot closest to the floating torii gate.